CIRS affects people with a history of developmental trauma, whose nervous systems are dysregulated.

 Three examples of fear driving people’s health downward.

 I worked with a client whose husband had been diagnosed with CIRS.
 She said they had to travel to the US for treatment, which was costing them a fortune.
-She had changed jobs to give her more time to focus on her husband’s health crisis.
+She had changed jobs to give her more time to focus on her husband’s crisis.

 The first step to recovering is being able to see your fear.